Aristoi: Customs

 In Classical Athens, Thucydides testifies concerning the customs of both citizens and of the rich.
 He writes that no one bears weapons within the polis, as it permits "an easier and more luxurious mode of life".
 Where the archaic aristocracy used to carry weapons on their person in the city, the practice was completely abandoned due to cultural shifts.
 Among the causes were legal changes; an example was the forbidding of people to bear arms in the agora under the penalty of death.
 The iconography of vases bear witness to this change depicting the transition from men carrying swords, then spears, then staffs, then – for a brief period of time – parasols, to eventually nothing.
+They even considered various reasons behind this transformation.
+Among the causes were legal reforms, such as banning weapons in the agora under threat of death.

 Thucydides also speaks of how the Aristoi took cultural cues from the orient, such as "the luxury of wearing undergarments of linen, and fastening a knot of their hair with a tie of golden grasshoppers."
 This went out of fashion after the Athenian elite began to mimic the Lacedaemonians, wearing more modest garments in order "to assimilate their way of life to that of the common people".

+The information in Athens, where elites began adopting more modest behaviors and styles was influence by broader civilizing trends.
+For example, the aristocratic adoption of Spartan simplicity reflects a deliberate effort that will align with the democratic values.
+This shift wasn't just about aesthetics but also signified a moral and political commitment to a shared civic identity.